 Everyone has their own preference for their level of light intensity when they wake up in the morning.
 If you're someone who has a hard time kicking the snooze-button habit, you might benefit from a sunrise alarm clock that has a longer duration of light in the morning to help coax you out of bed.

-And if you usually don't have any issues getting out of bed but want to wake up feeling more energized, a short 15- to 30-minute interval of increasing light intensity might be your Goldilocks.
+And if you usually don't have any issues getting out of bed but want to wake up feeling more energized, a short 15- to 30-minute interval of increasing light intensity might be just right for you.

 Keep your partner in mind, too, if you share a bed and have a different wake-up or sleep schedule than you.